-Due to the Pandemic and lockdown, many of these were not possible from March 2020.
-Our children would have taken part in a variety of sporting activities - Squash, Tennis, Archery, Dodgeball, Tag Rugby, Football, Cross Country, Kwik Cricket, Netball, Ballet, Yoga and Music & Dance along with weekly PE Lessons in school.
-Our children would have also taken part in a local school Football, Netball, Chess & Cricket Tournaments, and a Junior Cross-Country Festival.
-We have an annual whole school and nursery sports day each year which due to the pandemic was cancelled for 2020/2021 academic year.
-A potted Sports Day was held in school.
+Our children took part in a variety of sporting activities mainly in school due to the pandemic - Archery, Dodge Ball, Tag Rugby, Football, Netball, Ballet, Yoga and Music & Dance along with weekly PE Lessons.
+Our children would have also taken part in a local school Football, Netball, Chess & Cricket Tournaments, and a Junior Cross-Country Festival, but due to a resurgence of Omicrom it was decided not to take part this year.
+We have an annual whole school and nursery sports day which was held at our local park and a potted Sports Day was held in school.